 - Check that the snakes become locked.
 This is where the male wraps his tail around the female’s tail.
 His hemipene enters her cloaca, which is how snakes mate.

-- Reintroduce the snakes each day until you’re sure the female is gravid.
+- Reintroduce the snakes each day.
+Continue until you’re sure the female is gravid.

 Once the female lays her eggs, you have to transfer them to an egg box.
 Inside the egg box, they then have to go into an incubator.
 This ensures that the maximum number of eggs hatch.